natrastellar/website/src/hugo/content/blog/error-handling.md

 }
 ```

-If `renameFile` returns false and no `std::filesystem` call failed, we still don't have information on why.
+If `renameFile` returns false and no `std::filesystem` call fails, we still don't have information on why.
 Additionally, we've muddied our API.
 It's not entirely clear what the `bool` in the pair represents at a glance.
 To be sure, we'd need to be able to see the function implementation or hope the function return value is documented.